PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 All conversations are stored in memory, which means that they are lost once the Rasa server is restarted.
 It is possible to set up a tracker store so that the conversations persist.
 See [this page](https://rasa.com/docs/rasa/tracker-stores) for more information.

 ### Custom Actions
 Any changes made to the actions-folder requires re-building the custom action image and pushing it to Dockerhub.
+In case the new custom action code requires any libraries, these need to be added to "requirements.txt" in the "actions"-folder.
+Moreover, the Dockerfile needs to be adapted so that those requirements are installed in the custom action container.

 ### Language Model
 Any changes made to domain.yml, nlu.yml, config.yml, stories.yml, among others, require retraining the model via `rasa train`.
 It is important to pay attention to the Rasa version that is used for this training.